KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 </p>

 # Design
-In the realm of the Gamers Insight Blog, our design philosophy is centered around crafting a sleek and contemporary user interface that spotlights gaming insights.
-Our inspiration springs from the immersive realms of video games, aiming to deliver a visually captivating experience to users.
-Our primary goal is to facilitate easy navigation, discovery, and engagement within a vast collection of gaming articles.
+In the realm of the Gamers Insight Blog, the design philosophy is centered around crafting a sleek and contemporary user interface that spotlights gaming insights.
+Inspiration springs from the immersive realms of video games, aiming to deliver a visually captivating experience to users.
+Primary goal is to facilitate easy navigation, discovery, and engagement within a vast collection of gaming articles.

-We aspire to create an environment where users can delve into the intricate world of gaming, collecting insider information before embarking on their gaming adventures.
-Whether it's sharing tips, uncovering cheat codes, or simply being a part of our dynamic blog community, Gamers Insight welcomes everyone to join the gaming conversation.
-It's your portal to the gaming universe, where insights and camaraderie await!

 ### Design Choices
 Our design choices were carefully crafted with gamers in mind.
-We've created an environment that captures the essence of the gaming community.
+Created an environment that captures the essence of the gaming community.

 ### Color
-Our decision to adopt the 60-30-10 rule in our UI design is driven by its ability to create a cohesive and engaging user experience.
+Decision to adopt the 60-30-10 rule in our UI design is driven by its ability to create a cohesive and engaging user experience.
 This approach guarantees consistency by allocating 60% of our color palette to the dominant color, fostering brand recognition and trust.
 The 30% dedicated to the secondary color enables us to strike a visual balance, allowing for variations in content, headers, and backgrounds without overwhelming users.
 The remaining 10% allocated to the accent color serves to highlight interactive elements and calls to action, though we recommend choosing a contrasting shade for improved visibility and user engagement.
 This strategy ensures that our web application not only looks appealing but also functions effectively, guiding users to key elements while maintaining a harmonious and dependable design.

 ![Color Palette image](/docs/readme.md/readme-color-palette.png)
 **Dominant (60%):**

-Our choice of a deep blue shade, represented by #13112E as the dominant color, reflects our commitment to creating a unique and immersive gaming experience.
+Choice of a deep blue shade, represented by #13112E as the dominant color, reflects our commitment to creating a unique and immersive gaming experience.
 This rich hue serves as the foundation for our web application's design, providing a dark and mysterious backdrop that resonates with the gaming community.
 It symbolizes trust and stability, inviting users to explore a world where they can delve into gaming insights.

 **Secondary (30%):**

 The secondary color, also #13112E, is an intentional choice to maintain visual harmony and hierarchy throughout our design.
-It complements the dominant color with subtle variations, reinforcing the immersive atmosphere we aim to create.
+It complements the dominant color with subtle variations, reinforcing the immersive atmosphere.
 This choice ensures that our users can navigate seamlessly through our content, discovering gaming insights with ease.

 **Accent (10%):**

 While it might seem unconventional, our selection of #13112E as the accent color carries a unique significance.
-We've deliberately chosen to keep a consistent blue theme throughout our UI, aligning with the essence of the gaming world.
+Chosen to keep a consistent blue theme throughout our UI, aligning with the essence of the gaming world.
 The accent color's role is to draw attention to interactive elements, such as buttons and links, creating a sense of cohesion and enhancing usability within our gaming community.

 In short, our choice of colors isn't just about how things look; it's about creating a cool and welcoming place for gamers.
-We used a dark background as the main color (60%) to make the gaming experience more exciting.
-The blue colors we picked show that we get what gamers like, and we're focused on making a design that gamers will really like.
+A dark background is used as the main color (60%) to make the gaming experience more exciting.
+The blue colors picked, on making a design that gamers will really like.

 ### Fonts